Opening Statement

 I believe the opposite is true.

-Women’s suffrage was not a case of ignoring predictive reality; it was a case of correcting a category that failed to track predictive reality.
+Women’s suffrage was not a case of ignoring predictive reality.
+It was a case of correcting a category that failed to track predictive reality.
 Once women had comparable access to education and civic participation, there was no discriminating evidence that sex predicted voting competence, civic judgement, or eligibility for political agency.
+The original restriction persisted not because it tracked real constraints, but because it rested on assumptions that were never empirically validated.

 The First World War accelerated this recognition.
 Women assumed roles previously reserved for men across industry, logistics, and administration, and demonstrated functional equivalence under institutional pressure.
 This was not symbolic inclusion but empirical validation.
-Sex was revealed not to be a reliable predictor of civic competence once access to education and participation were empirically examined.
+Under expanded participation, sex ceased to function as a reliable predictor of civic competence.

 Similarly, the criminalisation of homosexuality lacked a discriminating harm model.
-The arguments for it were largely religious or speculative.
-There was no robust evidence that consensual same-sex relations produced victimisation or asymmetric social risk sufficient to justify criminal classification.
-The “criminal” category was not empirically earned.
+The arguments for it were largely religious or speculative, and there was no robust evidence that consensual same-sex relations produced victimisation or asymmetric social risk sufficient to justify criminal classification.
+The category of “criminal” in this context was not empirically earned; it was imposed without a predictive basis.

 In both cases, reform removed a constraint that was not structurally justified.
-Institutional change brought categories into closer alignment with observable reality rather than detaching them from it.
+Institutional change did not detach categories from reality; it brought them into closer alignment with observable reality by discarding predictive claims that failed under scrutiny.

-The distinction is not between “biological” and “social” change.
-It is between cases where the original anchor loses predictive relevance and cases where it remains operative.
+The relevant distinction is therefore not between “biological” and “social” change.
+It is between cases where the original anchor loses predictive relevance and cases where it remains operative under empirical examination.

 Under CFMO, predictive claims must pass both intelligibility (Gate A) and empirical discrimination (Gate B).
-Suffrage-era claims that women were inherently irrational may have appeared plausible within certain cultural assumptions, but they failed Gate B. As participation expanded, the empirical record contradicted the claim.
+Suffrage-era claims that women were inherently irrational may have appeared plausible within certain cultural assumptions, but they failed Gate B. As participation expanded, the empirical record contradicted them.

 The mere articulation of a predictive claim does not grant it legitimacy.
 The distinction is between unsupported speculation and empirically validated, cross-contextually stable distributions.